 Birthday boy and new dad Andy Murray beat Novak Djokovic in Rome

-Andy Murray Celebrates
+Andy Murray celebrates

 In the year 2016 was a memorable season for Andy Murray and one of the standout moments of his campaign – and there were many – came when he beat Novak Djokovic in the Italian Open final.